dhillonajender/Django-User-Management/README.md

 Edited the default Django templates responsible for user management

-# Command to run this Django App inside the main directory
+# Command to run this Django App
+inside the directory containing project and apps
 ### `python manage.py runserver`